dev4press/debugpress/readme.txt

 Open the WordPress 'Settings' menu, there you will find 'DebugPress' panel.

 == Changelog ==
+= 3.9.2 (2024.08.23) =
+* Fix: one more issue with the access to OPCache status information

 = 3.9.1 (2024.08.19) =
 * Fix: problem with the Tracker when closure makes a call [#08](https://github.com/dev4press/debugpress/issues/8)